All On X Dental Implants: Single or Double Arch Full Mouth Reconstruction

 - the acrylic base itself can fracture

-The Full-Arch Implant Prosthesis used by Dr. May eliminates these issues, providing a restoration that is more durable in the long term, while sacrificing nothing when it comes to aesthetics.
+The All On X Dental Implant based Full-Arch Implant Prosthesis used by Dr. May eliminates these issues, providing a restoration that is more durable in the long term, while sacrificing nothing when it comes to aesthetics.

 Fixed Implant Supported Full Arch Prosthesis – What Kind is the Best?

 While both removable and fixed implant-supported prostheses provide wide-ranging benefits for toothless patients, fixed restorations have demonstrated superior impact on oral health, dental function, patient satisfaction, and quality of life.5,6 For this reason, the a dental implant supported denture has long been considered the optimal choice for full-arch restorations.
 Patients can choose between 2 options full the full arch denture:

 What does “All on 4 Implants” or “All on 6 Dental Implants” Mean?

 The terminology “All On 4” refers to full mouth reconstruction cases for a single arch, as in implants placed in the maxilla (upper arch) or mandible (lower arch).
 Specifically “All on 4 Dental Implants” means that “All” the teeth of the prosthetic (typically 10-12 prosthetic teeth per arch) will be placed on the “4” dental implants that are the only fixed anchorage devices holding the prosthetic (denture) to the implants to create the “teeth”.
 All on 4 means that the implant dentist will remove all remaining teeth or if the patient already has no remaining teeth, only 4 dental implants will be surgically placed into the jaw.
 On the 4 dental implants, which will be the only anchorage devices in the upper or lower jaw, “All” the teeth of the prosthetic will be placed on the 4 dental implants.